-Overall materiality €137,000 How we determined it 5% of the average profit before tax of the last 3 years Rationale for the materiality benchmark applied We chose the average profit before tax of the last 3 years as the benchmark because, in our view, it is the benchmark against which the performance of the company is most commonly measured by users, and is a generally accepted benchmark.
-We chose 5%, which is within the range of acceptable quantitative materiality thresholds in auditing standards.
+Overall materiality €150,000 (2016: €137,000) How we determined it 5% of average profit before tax of the past three years Rationale for the materiality benchmark applied We chose profit before tax as the benchmark because, in our view, it is the benchmark against which the performance of the company is most commonly measured by users, and is a generally accepted benchmark.
+We have applied an average to reflect the fluctuations in results in recent years.
+We selected 5%, which is within the range of quantitative materiality thresholds that we consider acceptable.

-We agreed with the Audit Committee that we would report to them misstatements identified during our audit above €7,000 as well as misstatements below that amount that, in our view, warranted reporting for qualitative reasons.
+We agreed with the Audit Committee that we would report to them misstatements identified during our audit above €7,500 as well as misstatements below that amount that, in our view, warranted reporting for qualitative reasons.